Content Marketing for Beginners in 5 Days

 Fifth Lesson – Focus on Content Design

-Having great design to go along with the content on your website will play an important part in your user’s overall experience.
+Having a great design to go along with the content on your website will play an important part in your user’s overall experience.
 Good design will increase trust, while poor design can decrease it.

 A well-designed website will get more opt-ins and convert more visitors into customers.
 In general, design plays a big part in the overall marketing picture.
 With that said let’s go over a few design tips that will help your content shine.